 The first thing you need to do in order to set your content testing in the right direction is to decide on your goals.

 What type of content do you want to test?
-What questions are you looking to find the answers for?
+What questions are you looking to find the answers to?
 Whom are you going to recruit as participants and why?
 Write all of this information down in clear statements so that you can come back to your goals at any time throughout the study when you need to make decisions.

 2. Choose the content testing method